telliott99/MyJava/part1/strings.rst

     - ``toUpperCase()``, ``toLowerCase()``
     - ``trim()``

 Strings are immutable, they can't be changed.
-You can't do ``s[index] = new_value``.
+For example, you can't do ``s[index] = new_value``.
 In fact, the ``[index]`` notation only works with arrays.

-So, if we call a function to "change" a string, it generates a new string with the desired change and returns it to the caller.
+So, if we call a function to "change" a string, it returns a new string containing the desired change.
 The function ``"aBC".toLowerCase()`` will return the String ``"abc"``.

-There are other functions to deal with Unicode, but that's a more advanced topic I would rather evade at the moment.
+There are other functions to deal with Unicode, but that's a more advanced topic I would rather not get into at the moment.

 Let's look at ``replace``.
 Add this to the previous class: